 N.B.
-With the exception of the airport, there are NO minibus transfers planned during your stay.
-However, the option to jump in the bus is always there if you are too tired!
+With the exception of the first day, when we take you to the start in Geneva, there are NO minibus transfers planned during your stay.
+However, the option to jump in the bus is always there if you are too tired, or if the weather turns bad.
 See next pages for details of each stage.